-There are three initiatives in the Treasury Housing Programs: the Making Home Affordable Program, the Hardest Hit Fund and the FHA Refinance Program.
-OFS has determined that credit reform accounting is not applicable to the Treasury Housing Programs under TARP except for the FHA Refinance Program.
-Therefore, liabilities for the Making Home Affordable Program and Hardest Hit Fund are accounted for in accordance with SFFAS No. 5, Accounting for Liabilities of the Federal Government.
+There were three initiatives in the Treasury Housing Programs: the Making Home Affordable Program, the Hardest Hit Fund and the FHA Refinance Program.
+These housing programs have been terminated.
+OFS had determined that credit reform accounting is not applicable to the Treasury Housing Programs under TARP except for the FHA Refinance Program.
+Therefore, liabilities for the Making Home Affordable Program and Hardest Hit Fund were accounted for in accordance with SFFAS No. 5, Accounting for Liabilities of the Federal Government.
 In accordance with this standard, a liability is recognized for any unpaid amounts due and payable as of the reporting date.
-The liability estimate, as of September 30, 2021 and 2020, is based on information about loan modifications reported by participating servicers for the Making Home Affordable Program.
+The liability estimate as of September 30, 2022 was based on information about loan modifications reported by participating servicers for the Making Home Affordable Program.
 See Note 5.